 Can I just come and stay at Spirit Rock to do a self-retreat?

-Spirit Rock does not offer self-retreats.
+No. Spirit Rock does not offer self-retreats.
 For a list of places that do offer personal retreats, click here.

 Spirit Rock does not have accommodations available either before or after a retreat.
 If you are participating in two retreats that are back to back with only ONE night between, we can provide the extra night accommodation at a per night rate of $100.

 Can I arrive at Spirit Rock early on the day my retreat starts?